rafaelpolicher/bookrating/README.md

 Admin: email admin@gmail.com password: 123

 <h2>Attention</h2>
-For security reasons, do not use real information when creating your account on the system.
 BookRating is an application designed exclusively for educational and study purposes.